tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * **mips** is simply millions of instructions per second,a simplistic measure of the computational throughput a processor Is capable of.
 * **peak mips**, which measures the maximum possible mips a processor can achieve under the best possible conditions
+    * Often when we talk of billions of instructions per second, it is common to use GOPS and GFLOPS (Giga-operations per second, and Giga floating-point operations per second), and these can also be peak measures in some cases.
 * Example for cost measurements:
     * A given CPU can execute one million instructions per second(**mips**) (meaning it has a throughput of one mips)
     * The CPU may well require 1 milliwatt of power to do this.